Kidnapping of Jaycee Dugard: Police investigations

 Following the arrest, police searched the Garrido house extensively for evidence of other crimes.
 Because Garrido had access to his neighbor's house, it was also searched for evidence.
 Police also searched the homes and business of one of Garrido's printing business clients.
 Police agencies from Hayward and Dublin, California, conducted searches of the Garridos' property for evidence pertaining to missing girls from those communities but did not find any.
-In July 2011, Hayward police announced that Garrido has not been eliminated as a suspect and is still a person of interest in the abduction case of Michaela Garecht.
+In July 2011, Hayward police announced that Garrido had not been eliminated as a suspect and was still a person of interest in the abduction case of Michaela Garecht.
 Garecht was kidnapped in 1988 and Hayward is 55 mi from the Garridos' Antioch home.
+In December 2020, serial killer David Misch was charged with the kidnapping and murder of Garecht.

 Garrido's statements

 On August 27, 2009, KCRA-TV in Sacramento, California, interviewed Garrido in his jail cell by telephone.
 During the interview, Garrido said, "In the end, this is going to be a powerful, heartwarming story" because in his version of events:

 My life has been straightened out. ...
 Wait till you hear the story of what took place at this house.
 You're going to be absolutely impressed.
 It's a disgusting thing that took place with me at the beginning, but I turned my life completely around.